the-data-lab/gstore/README.md

 Please see gstore.cpp main() function for meaning of different parameter such as i, j, o, c, a etc. Changing j value to 0, 1, 2, 3 will allow you to run bfs, pagerank, wcc and kcore.
 Change a (meaning argument) to set either number of iterations for pagerank, or root vertex for bfs, or value of k for kcore, etc.

+#### From Graph Text file (in edge list format)

+Convert your text file to binary file,using following command:
+ `./gstoreu -i xyz.txt -c 4`

+ It will generate a binary file in the same directory where your input text file is.
+Then use the option of binary file discussed above.

 ### Things to tune:
 #### gstore.h